How to leave Louisiana residency?

 Step 3: Time spent outside Louisiana

-Here’s how to ensure that you aren’t classified as a Louisiana resident:
+Here is how you can reduce the risk of being classified as a Louisiana resident:

 183-day rule